DannyArends/CalderaD/README.md

+Another SDL2 Vulkan renderer in the D Programming Language.
+However, this one will work on Windows, Linux, and even Android.
-An SDL2 Vulkan renderer for Windows, Linux, and Android in the D Programming Language (based on vulkan-tutorial.com) Includes the SDL DLLs for windows, and a cleand up SDL2 android_project.
-There are a lot of requirements to build the software (SDL, AndroidStudio, Android NDK).
+The current 'engine' is based on the excellent vulkan-tutorial.com, and uses SDL2 via the bindbc-sdl bindings for cross-platform support.
+Vulkan support is bound using the ErupteD binding for Vulkan.
+This repository includes the SDL DLLs for windows, and is in itself a minimal SDL2 android_project.
+There are a lot of requirements to build the example (SDL, AndroidStudio, Android NDK).
 The software has been tested under x64 (Windows and Linux) and on arm64-v8a (Android 10).

 ## Compiling for windows
 Install the [DMD compiler](https://dlang.org/download.html), and compile the project: